microsoft/qio-samples/samples/sudoku/README.md

 products:
 - azure-quantum
 - azure-qio
-description: "Solve sudokus with Azure Quantum optimization service"
+description: "Solve sudokus with Azure Quantum service"
 urlFragment: azure-quantum.sudoku
 ---

-# Solving sudokus with the Azure Quantum optimization service
+# Solving sudokus using optimization solvers with the Azure Quantum service

 ## Introduction

-This sample provides a walkthrough on how to solve sudokus with Azure QIO solvers, from problem definition to formulation of constraints to submitting the problem to the Azure QIO Service.
+This sample provides a walkthrough on how to solve sudokus with Microsoft QIO solvers and the Azure Quantum service, from problem definition to formulation of constraints to submitting the problem to the Azure Quantum service.

 By working through this sample, you will learn:

 - How to solve sudokus with Azure Quantum
 - Model the problem mathematically to design objective and penalty functions
-- Coding of the optimization problem using the Azure Quantum Optimization Python SDK
+- Coding of the optimization problem using the Azure Quantum Python SDK
 - Verifying results returned by the solver

 ## Prerequisites